Sekinat-Oyeniran/Green_taxi_dataset_2022/README.md

 Recommendation: Adjust fleet operations seasonally; launch off-peak promotions.

-• Uneven Borough Demand
+• Uneven Borough Passenger Demand

-Conclusion: Manhattan and Queens see the most activity; Staten Island the least.
+Conclusion: Passenger demand is concentrated in Manhattan and Queens, with significantly lower activity in Brooklyn and Bronx, and minimal to no demand in Staten Island.

-Recommendation: Improve service outreach and accessibility in underserved areas.
+Recommendation: Optimize driver allocation and service availability in high-demand boroughs, while exploring strategies to improve accessibility and outreach in less performing areas.

 • Preference for Card Payments